codemonauts/craft-unit-field/README.md

 ## Input

-The input field has two text inputs for the minimum and maximum values and a dropdown to choose the uit of measurement.
+The input field has two text inputs for the minimum and maximum value and a dropdown to choose the unit of measurement.

 ![Input](resources/input.png)